RonFrancesca/MIR-Audio-Onset-Detection/README.md

-# MEXPLORING AUDIO ONSET DETECTION WITH DEEP LEARNING
+# EXPLORING AUDIO ONSET DETECTION WITH DEEP LEARNING

 This work aims to further explore the task of Audio On-set Detection with deep learning, presenting a novel Convolutional  Recurrent  Neural  Network  model  for  musicalonset  detection.
 In  particular,  the  proposed  architecturehas been trained with different hyper-parameter tuning andCNN kernel filters size in order to find the best combina-tion of parameters in terms of performances.
 Two differentdataset have been used for the scope of the project, *Leveau* dataset [1] and the merge of it with *Holzapfel* dataset [2].The model has been been trained with two different input, spectrogram  and log-normalized  Mel  Band  spectrogram.